RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

 The second thing you need to look out for are hitboxes.
-The hitbox of the buttons is defined by the size of their -over images, meaning it won't be a problem for selection-mode/mods/random/options, but menu-back doesn't have an -over image.
+The hitbox of the buttons is defined by the size of their ``-over`` images, meaning it won't be a problem for ``selection-mode/mods/random/options``, but ``menu-back`` doesn't have an ``-over`` image.
 The hitbox of it is defined by the size of the button itself.
 This is the reason why you can't make it too big, because then you might not be able to click your own topscore on the leaderboard.
 (The maximum size for menu-back (HD) that I would recommend is something around 220px x 500px)

 The other thing I mentioned that you can do with the bottom part was changing the shape.
 This is basically just the same thing as a height increase, you just increase it only in certain parts.